 1. Salt the Meat

-Salting the meat a day before cooking it draws out excess liquid (concentrating and developing the flavor) and gives the meat more ability to form a nice caramelized exterior.
+Salting the rib-eye a day before cooking it draws out excess liquid (concentrating and developing the flavor) and gives the meat more ability to form a nice caramelized exterior.
 You can salt it an hour ahead, but the longer time allows the seasoning to get past the surface into the middle of the meat.

 2. Allow the Meat to Come to Room Temperature (or Not)